 What Is the Job Demand for Seismologists?

-Employment of geoscientists overall is projected to grow 16 percent from 2012 to 2022, faster than the average for all occupations.
-Exploration for oil and gas, new drilling techniques, hydraulic fracturing, and increased interest in the environment will partly drive this growth.
+Employment of geoscientists overall is projected to grow 7 percent between 2020 and 2030.* Exploration for oil and gas, new drilling techniques, hydraulic fracturing, and increased interest in the environment will partly drive this growth.
 Geoscientists with master's degrees will have the best opportunities.

 How Do I Get a Seismologist Degree?